Amber-Pittman/Applied-JavaScript-Notes/DOM-I.md

        <ul><li> an element name,</li>
        <li> an ID,</li>
        <li> a class,</li>
-       <li> Anything that we can select via CSS (including the wildcard selector - * )</li></ul></li>
+       <li> Anything that we can select via CSS (including the wildcard selector - * )</li></ul>
+    </li></ul>
-    <li> Returns that single element.
+    <ul><li> Returns that single element.
 Even if there are multiple ones available, as is usually the case with a class, it will only return the very first item it finds that matches that query.
     <img src="images/Query-Selector-DOM-I.PNG"></li></ul>
   2. `document.querySelectorAll();`
     <ul><li>If you want to get all the items of a particular element, like a div or class, you want this method.</li>